Azure-Samples/azure-spring-boot-samples/cosmos/azure-spring-data-cosmos/spring2-samples/cosmos-aad-sample/README.md

 1. git clone https://github.com/Azure-Samples/azure-spring-boot-samples.git
 2. cd cosmos/azure-spring-data-cosmos/cosmos-aad-sample

-### Create an Azure AD application and service principal
+### Create a Microsoft Entra application and service principal

-1. Following the instructions [here](https://learn.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal) for creating an Azure AD application and service principal.
+1. Following the instructions [here](https://learn.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal) for creating a Microsoft Entra ID application and service principal.

 1. In the [authentication](https://learn.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#authentication-two-options) section, be sure to select **option 2** to create a new application secret, and make sure you store the secret value somewhere in a text editor.

-1. Search for your app in Azure Portal --> Azure Active Directory --> App Registrations.
+1. Search for your app in Azure Portal --> Microsoft Entra ID --> App Registrations.
 You should see information like the below:

     ![app](./media/aad-app.png?raw=true "aad app")